Novimatrem/multicommittr.sh/README.md

 Run the following commands inside of Git Bash in order to download and start the script.

-Required dependencies are: Git Bash (https://github.com/git-for-windows/git/releases), and Microsoft's modern 'Windows Terminal' (from the Microsoft Store, unless you are using LTSC, where the script has a launcher to download that Terminal for you.)
+Required dependencies are: Git Bash (https://github.com/git-for-windows/git/releases), and Microsoft's modern 'Windows Terminal' (from the Microsoft Store)

 ```git clone https://github.com/Novimatrem/multicommittr.sh```